Guide to the Religions in Fiji© FijiPocketGuide.com

 What are the Religions in Fiji?

-A Brief History of the Religions in Fiji
+A (Quick) History of the Religions in Fiji

-Before the 17th Century, Fijians had a traditional religion based on ancestor worship.
-For instance, a good warrior would become a god of war after death or a productive farmer might have become the god plenty.
+Before the 17th Century, indigenous Fijians had a traditional religion based on ancestor worship.
+For instance, a good warrior would become a god of war after death, or a productive farmer might have become the god of plenty.
 There was a strong belief in the afterlife, where worshippers would appease the gods through initiation ceremonies, mutilation rituals and sacrifices.

 From the 1830s onwards, the first missionaries gradually brought Christianity, which now represents the main religion of almost all the indigenous Fijian population today.